kevinyswong/kevinyswong.github.io/index.md

 prey.
 What does it know of all the other insects in the world, gargantuan and minuscule, in the deep marshes and desert terrain, that on further shores some elude webs and can walk on water?
-We gaze upon the common house spider as the forest’s trees upon us, brittle life that works, eats, mates, sleeps, a series of illusions on the tip of the precipice above the eternal void.
+We gaze upon the common house spider as the forest's trees upon us, brittle life that works, eats, mates, sleeps, a series of illusions on the tip of the precipice above the eternal void.
 One millennium ago, Omar Khayyam wrote: